Energy Conservation Services

 - 33% of GSA’s energy needs are generated from renewable energy sources such as wind and biomass.

-- Two federal facilities, located in Binghamton and Utica, NY, meet 100% of their energy needs through wind power.
+- Five federal facilities, located in Binghamton and Utica, and Manhattan, NY meet 100% of their energy needs through a combination of wind power and biomass.

-- Ten facilities have received Energy Star Label designations from both the Department of Energy and the Environmental Protection Agency.
+- Over fifteen facilities have received Energy Star Label designations from both the Department of Energy and the Environmental Protection Agency.

 Federal employees can help lower energy consumption by turning off computers and other equipment at the conclusion of the workday, configuring computer equipment to enter power save mode after 10 minutes of inactivity, using task and office lighting purposefully, and reducing plug load (eliminating space heaters, personal refrigerators, and other such equipment).
 Follow this link for more information on what employees can do to conserve energy.